 (b) Physical Metallurgy-The crystalline structure and physical properties of solids.
 Structure sensitive and structure insensitive properties.
-Free electron theory.
+Specific heat of solids.
 Phase equilibrium in alloy systems.
 Thermodynamical and physical aspects of binary systems.
 Mechanism of phase transformations.
 Departures from equilibrium and principles of heat treatment.
 Generation of microstructure.
-Metallography of ion-carbon alloys.
+Metallography of ion-carbon and non-ferrous alloys.

 (c) Chemical and Extraction Metallurgy-Principles underlying the unit processes by which metals are extracted from ores and raw materials.
 The extraction metallurgy of iron and steel, copper, aluminium, lead, and zinc, together with the less common metals.
-An introduction to the principles of fluid flow, metallurgical stoichiometry, energy and mass balances, refractories, fuels and combustion.
+An introduction to the principles of fluid flow, metallurgical stoichiometry, energy and mass balances, heat transfer.

-(d) Mechanical Metallurgy-Principles, aims and methods of mechanical testing.
-The mechanical behaviour of solids-elastic and inelastic behaviour.
+Metallurgy-Mechanical testing.
+The mechanical Mechanical (d)behaviour of solids-elastic and inelastic behaviour.
 The effects of stress state, temperature and strain rate.
 Creep, fatigue and brittle fracture.
 Metal shaping processes.

-Bennett and Myers.
-Momentum, Heat and Mass Transfer.
+Bennett, C. O. and Myers, J. E. Momentum, Heat and Mass Transfer.
 McGraw-Hill.

 Cottrell, A. H. An Introduction to Metallurgy.
 Arnold.

-Dennis.
-Extractive Metallurgy.
+Dennis, W. H. Extractive Metallurgy.
 Pitman.

-Guy, A. C. Elements of Physical Metallurgy, Addison-Wesley.
+Guy, A. G. Elements of Physical Metallurgy.
+Addison-Wesley.

-Hume-Rothery, W. and Raynor, G. V. The Structure of Metals and Alloys.
-The Institute of Metals, London.

-- Boas, W. Introduction to the Physics of Metals and Alloys.
-Melbourne University Press. - Darken, L. S. and Gurry, R. W. Physical Chemistry of Metals.
+- Hume-Rothery, W. and Raynor, G. V. The Structure of Metals and Alloys.
+The Institute of Metals, London. - REFERENCE BOOKS - Boas, W. Introduction to the Physics of Metals and Alloys.
+Melbourne Ú.P. - Darken, L. S. and Gurry, R. W. Physical Chemistry of Metals and Alloys.
 McGraw-Hill.

-Dennis.
-Metallurgy of the Ferrous Metals.
+Dennis, W. H. Metallurgy of the Ferrous Metals.
 Pitman.

-Dennis.
-Metallurgy of the Non-Ferrous Metals.
+Dennis, W. H. Metallurgy of the Non-Ferrous Metals.
 Pitman.